 Using a planner is not for everyone just as meditation, yoga or therapy is not for everyone.
 But I do believe that finding a way to become a bit more mindful about your life is a good thing.
 I believe we all need a few breaths each day where we get to feel centered, good enough and calm.

-If you are having difficulty find a place of calm in your life and would like to learn more about Mindfulness – I can be reached at www.AshleySeeger.com, www.CouplesCounselingBoulder.com or please call me at 720-551-8084.
+Please contact me if you are having difficulty find a place of calm in your life and would like to learn more about individual counseling focused on mindfulness.
 I look forward to our work together.